jhorzek/lessOptimizersTemplateR/README.md

-# lessparTemplateR
+# lesstimateTemplateR

-This repository demonstrates the use of lesspar as submodule in R packages.
+This repository demonstrates the use of lesstimate as submodule in R packages.
 The package may be used as a template to create new R packages.
-A full documentation of the procedure is provided in the [Documentation of lesspar](https://jhorzek.github.io/lesspar/).
+A full documentation of the procedure is provided in the [Documentation of lesstimate](https://jhorzek.github.io/lesstimate/).

-When cloning the repository, please make sure to also include the submodule **lesspar** with `git clone --recurse-submodules https://github.com/jhorzek/lessparTemplateR.git`.
+When cloning the repository, please make sure to also include the submodule **lesstimate** with `git clone --recurse-submodules https://github.com/jhorzek/lesstimateTemplateR.git`.